Dutch collective labour agreements (CAO) - What do you need to know?

 Where can I find my collective labour agreement?

 Employers are obligated to offer (new) employees their collective labour agreement for inspection.
+They should have a copy available if you ask for it.
 However, if you do not have it available, it is easy to find it online.
-To do so Google: ‘your field’, ‘collective labour agreement’ (cao), ‘year’ and ‘pdf’.
-For example if you search for ‘horeca’ ‘cao’ ‘2020’ ‘pdf’ your first hit will be ‘cao voor de horeca’* (collective labour agreement for service industry)*.
-Similarly, when you work in healthcare, searching for ‘zorg’ ‘cao’ ‘2020’ ‘pdf’ will result in the hit for the cao zorg en welzijn* (healthcare collective labour agreement)* on the website for the ministry of social affairs and employment (in Dutch), you will also find various collective labour agreements.
+A quick search on Google will probably lead you to the document.
+On the website for the ministry of social affairs and employment (in Dutch), you will also find various collective labour agreements.

 No collective labour agreement